 An effective answer to this type of question will also help you stand out among the other candidates.
-Instead of listing your skills or the reasons why you’d be a good employee, describe a situation that demonstrates how you used your skills to succeed on the job.
-For example, if you’re applying for a job that requires you to deal with customers, describe how you used patience and communication skills to handle a potentially difficult situation.
+Don’t give a list of your skills or the reasons why you’d be a good employee.
+Instead, describe a situation that shows how you used your skills to succeed on the job.
+For example, if you’re applying for a job that needs you to deal with customers, describe how you used patience and communication skills to handle a potentially difficult situation.

 For more information about a technique that will help you describe your accomplishments, check out Analyzing Your Accomplishments [PDF].